ying-chen-chou/github-slideshow/_posts/0000-01-02-ying-chen-chou.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This branch is from github-slideshow
+This branch is from github-slideshow and edited by yingchen